 Per every hundred gram serving, chicken contains 8g more protein compared to duck.
 The quality found in both kinds of meat is very high, as they contain ample amounts of all essential amino acids.

 Duck meat provides 68% more fats than chicken.
-Duck is also around 3 times higher in saturated fats while containing similar amounts of polyunsaturated fatty acids when compared to chicken.
+Duck is also around three times higher in saturated fats while containing similar amounts of polyunsaturated fatty acids compared to chicken.

 At the same time, duck meat is slightly lower in cholesterol.

 Like most types of meat, duck and chicken contain no notable amount of carbohydrates.

 Duck meat is richer in most vitamins compared to chicken meat.
 Duck provides almost three times more vitamin B1 and over two times more vitamin K. Other vitamins found in higher amounts in duck meat include vitamin B2, vitamin E, vitamin A, and folate.